tactcomplabs/sst-tutorials/Tutorials/Containers.md

 $> sudo singularity build sstcore-11.0.0-ubuntu-18.04.sif sstcore-11.0.0-ubuntu-18.04.def
 ```

-To create a singularity container without using `sudo` privilages it is possible to use
+To create a singularity container without using `sudo` privileges it is possible to use
 singularity's `fakeroot` option.
 Depending on your Linux kernel version, additional
 system configuration steps must be taken.